by Alasdair Allan and Kipp Bradford

 Results will be presented from the keynote stage.
 Data visualizations will be shown in real time on a monitor in the Data Visualization Showcase.
 And attendees are welcome to stop by the Data Sensing Lab booth in the Expo Hall throughout the conference, to view some sample sensor motes up close and talk with the experts.
 From hardware and software to data analysis and visualization, the project will give attendees a taste of their lives in a more measured and quantified world.

-Robert Faludi is the Collaborative Strategy Leader in R&D for Digi International, with a mandate to forge stronger connections with the community of innovators, discover outstanding new work, contribute to outside projects, and support the people making that work.
-Faludi is also a professor in the MFA program at the School of Visual Arts in Manhattan and in the Interactive Telecommunications program at NYU.
+Robert Faludi is the Chief Innovator at Digi International.
+His job is forging strong connections with the maker community, uncovering new innovation methodologies, supporting outstanding new work, and creating prototypes to spur new product development.
+Faludi also works as a professor in the MFA program at the School of Visual Arts in Manhattan and in the Interactive Telecommunications graduate program at NYU.
 He specializes in behavioral interactions through physical computing and networked objects.
 Rob is the author of Building Wireless Sensor Networks, with ZigBee, XBee, Arduino and Processing published by O’Reilly Media, 2011.
 His work has appeared in The New York Times, Wired Magazine, Good Morning America, BBC World, the Chicago Museum of Science & Industry and MoMA among others.
 He is a co-creator of LilyPad XBee wearable radios, and Botanicalls, a system that allows thirsty plants to place phone calls for human help.

 Andrew, an inquisitive humanist, is motivated by the promise of making ours a more rational society.
 He applies his skills to the problem of converting data into information, a process requiring scripting and research into the relevant fields of study.
 He holds a B.A. in Mathematics from Reed College.
 He greatly enjoys his daily bicycle commute, Portland’s artisanal culture, and searing vegetables in cast iron.